PowerDNS/weakforced/README.md

 Spec
 ----
-We report 4 fields in the LoginTuple
+We report 4 mandatory fields plus one optional field in the LoginTuple

  * login (string): the user name or number or whatever
  * remote (ip address): the address the user arrived on
  * pwhash (string): a highly truncated hash of the password used
- * succes (boolean): was the login a success or not?
+ * success (boolean): was the login a success or not?
+ * attrs (json object): additional information about the login.
+For example, attributes from a user database.

 All are rather clear, but pwhash deserves some clarification.
 In order to distinguish actual brute forcing of a password, and repeated incorrect but